Home of the Phone Free Commute

 She has forgiven me, but I haven’t forgiven myself.

 I tried for years to cut my phone use.
 Nothing worked.
 Because of my job, I couldn’t get a dumbphone.
+I needed a way to own a phone without it owning me.

 High Vis Idiot